LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/reclassify.rst

   # Let's see what we have
   acc.head()

-Okey, so we have add a column to our DataFrame where our input column was classified into 5 different classes (numbers 0-4) based on `Natural Breaks classification <http://wiki.gis.com/wiki/index.php/Jenks_Natural_Breaks_Classification>`_.
+Okey, so we have added a column to our DataFrame where our input column was classified into 5 different classes (numbers 0-4) based on `Natural Breaks classification <http://wiki.gis.com/wiki/index.php/Jenks_Natural_Breaks_Classification>`_.

 Great, now we have those values in our population GeoDataFrame.
 Let's visualize the results and see how they look.